Hay Fever (Allergic Rhinitis)

 Hay Fever Season In Australia

-Melbourne peaks during spring September to November.
+- Melbourne peaks during spring, from September to November.

-Darwin and Perth have moderate levels all year long with peaks during summer into Autumn from November to February.
+- Darwin and Perth have moderate levels all year long with peaks during summer into Autumn from November to February.

-In Brisbane, the pollen count remains quite high all year, with peaks from December to April.
+- In Brisbane, the pollen count remains quite high all year, with peaks from December to April.

-The Northern Territory is quite similar to Brisbane high all year round, peaking in April
+- The Northern Territory is quite similar to Brisbane high all year round, peaking in April.

-Common hay fever symptoms are a runny nose, watery eyes, irritated red eyes, nasal congestion (blocked nose), cough, sneezing and itching of the eyes, mouth or skin.
+Common hay fever symptoms are a runny nose, watery eyes, irritated red eyes, nasal congestion (blocked nose), cough, sneezing, and itching of the eyes, mouth, or skin.

 Less common but more severe hay fever symptoms include fatigue, ear pain, sinus pain, headaches, wheezing, and shortness of breath.
-Shortness of breath and wheezing tends to occur more in those with asthma and could require a reliever asthma inhaler.
+Shortness of breath and wheezing tend to occur more in those with asthma and could require a reliever asthma inhaler.

 It can be easy to mistake the symptoms of hay fever for the common cold as there are many similarities.
 The best way to distinguish the difference between the two is the duration of the symptoms.
-The common cold tends to last for 4 to 7 days whereas hay fever may last hours to days depending on exposure to allergens.
+The common cold tends to last for 4 to 7 days, whereas hay fever may last hours to days, depending on exposure to allergens.

-Hay fever can persist long term if you are regularly exposed to allergens.
+Hay fever can persist long-term if you are regularly exposed to allergens.

 Examination

-A doctor may be able to distinguish hay fever by taking a medical history, examining the symptoms and ruling out other causes.
+A doctor may be able to distinguish hay fever by taking a medical history, examining the symptoms, and ruling out other causes.

 Allergy Testing